SpikeHD/rsRPC/README.md

   <p>Discord RPC server binary and library, lovingly written in Rust using the core research from <a href="https://github.com/OpenAsar/arRPC">arRPC</a> <sup>(love you guys 💕)</sup></p>
 </div>

+# Features

+* Basic process detection
+  * More advanced RPC is coming soon™
+* Add new processes on the fly
+* Customize process scanning speed

 # Building

 ## Requirements